srl295/srl295.github.io/source/resume.md

 Build and pre-build integration support.
 (MacOS/MPW and TalOS.)
 Maintained the 'lab', including extensive unofficial technical support, including MacOS applications and configuration/AIX/Solaris/Ethernet hardware/security.
 Departmental webmaster (1993).
 Tools support including C++ HTMLizer, URL Chat for internal link sharing, a GUI ‘tail’ for build logfile viewing (MacOS), and a facility for communications channel performance testing.

-### 1992-1993: Instructor, The Kings Academy, Los Altos, California
+### Instructor, The Kings Academy, Los Altos, California (1992—1993)

 Instructed Junior and Senior High School Students in fundamental programming using the BASIC and 6502 assembly languages.

-Developed and supported “AuntieEm”/Mac6502/asm - 6502 emulator (Apple ][ environment), with assembler.
+Developed and supported “AuntieEm”/Mac6502/asm - 6502 emulator (Apple II environment), with assembler.
 For MacOS and UNIX.

 Set up computer lab with Windows 3.1, and PromiseLAN network.
 Provided Technical support for the lab.

-### 1990: Consultant to Color Blend Painting, San Carlos, California
+### Consultant to Color Blend Painting, San Carlos, California (1990)

 Provided Macintosh application consulting, troubleshooting.
 Among other projects, worked on prototype of a Hypercard-based contact management application.
 Provided training in the HyperTalk programming language.

-### 1989: Software Engineer, IntelliChoice, Cupertino, California
+### Software Engineer, IntelliChoice, Cupertino, California (1989)

 UI development and testing for a HyperCard-based (HyperTalk langauge) car information kiosk, guiding users through vehicle selections based on user preference.
 Extensive integration with XCMDs and XFCNs.